Telegram-FOSS-Team/Telegram-FOSS/README.md

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.

-This is an unofficial, FOSS friendly fork of the original [Telegram App for Android](https://github.com/DrKLO/Telegram).
+This is an unofficial, FOSS-friendly fork of the original [Telegram App for Android](https://github.com/DrKLO/Telegram).

 Several proprietary parts were removed from the original Telegram client, including Google Play Services for the location services, HockeySDK for self-updates and push notifications through Google Cloud Messaging.